ChorusOne/fastsync/README.md

     cd /some/path
     fastsync recv 100.71.154.83:4440 32

+File modification timestamps are preserved during all transfers.

+## Continuous mode

+Fastsync supports continuous mode with the `--continuous` flag.
+When enabled, fastsync will:

+1. Compare files by name, size, and modification timestamp
+2. Skip files that already exist at the destination with matching size and timestamp
+3. Transfer only files that are missing or have different size/timestamp
+4. Keep syncing in rounds with a 2-second delay between rounds
+5. After each transfer round, wait and then re-scan the source files
+6. If changes are detected in the new scan, start another sync round
+7. Stop when 5 consecutive rounds finish with no changes detected

+Both sender and receiver must use the `--continuous` flag:

+    # Receiver
+    fastsync recv <ip>:<port> 32 --continuous

+    # Sender
+    fastsync send <ip>:<port> --continuous ./data

+**Note:** Continuous mode only handles file additions and modifications.
+File deletions from the sender are not propagated to the receiver - files that exist at the destination will remain even if they're removed from the source.

+## Testing

+To run all tests:

+    cargo test

+To run only unit tests:

+    cargo test --lib

+To run integration tests:

+    ./integration_tests/test_continuous.sh

+## Known issues

+ * It's too spammy.
+ * Transfer time estimation can be improved.
 ## License

 Fastsync is licensed under the [Apache 2.0 License][apache2].
 A copy of the